 Reaccreditation Random Audit

-Commencing in autumn, 2018 there will be an ongoing audit of a percentage of fully accredited members who have made declarations each year.
+Each month there will be an audit of a percentage of fully accredited members who have made declarations.
 It is statistically likely that you will be audited every five years, however the selection will be made randomly so it is not possible to know when or how often you will be audited.

 Members will be informed 10 weeks in advance of having to make submission when chosen for audit.
 A lack of submission, followed by a lack of response to a further request to do so within one calendar month, will result in effective self-removal from the register.
 In this case it will be possible to go through a process for Reinstatement of Accreditation.